-Drum of Stone is Kettillonia’s first full-length book publication.
+Drum of Stone was Kettillonia’s first full-length book publication.
 It is a selection of the work of the celebrated Guatemalan Maya Indian poet Humberto Ak’abal, reproducing his poetry in English and Scots translation (from the Spanish) alongside examples of his work in the original K’iche’.
-Drum of Stone is published to coincide with Ak’abal’s first ever visit to Scotland, indeed to the U.K. Volcanic ash and the vagaries of the visa application system permitting, he will be participating in the Ullapool and Word (Aberdeen) Book Festivals in May 2010.
-It’s also hoped that other readings can go ahead in Edinburgh and Glasgow while he is in Scotland.
-More details will follow as soon as they are available.
+Drum of Stone was published to coincide with Ak’abal’s first ever visit to Scotland, indeed to the U.K. Despite volcanic ash and the vagaries of the visa application system, he participated in the Ullapool and Word (Aberdeen) Book Festivals in May 2010.
+Other readings also took place in Edinburgh and Glasgow.

-The Tom Wright Trust has been generously supportive in enabling Ak’abal to make the long journey from Guatemala to Scotland.
-The Scottish Arts Council has also given financial assistance to the publication of Drum of Stone, and Kettillonia gratefully records its thanks to both.
+The Tom Wright Trust was generously supportive in enabling Ak’abal to make the long journey from Guatemala to Scotland.
+The Scottish Arts Council also gave financial assistance to the publication of Drum of Stone, and Kettillonia gratefully records its thanks to both.

 Ak’abal’s poems are rich, colourful and passionate.
 They are usually very concise, but in their concentrated form they oblige the reader to see the world afresh, and to be both delighted and disturbed by ideas about nature, love, community, politics and language.
 They appear simple, but are often profound and complex.
 In Drum of Stone the poems are enhanced by designs and motifs created by Iain McIntosh, one of Scotland’s leading illustrators.